sargentJE/myaccess-email-campaign/LinkedInPosts/ALL-POSTS-COMBINED.md

 No. We pay every disabled tester for their time.

-See the image below?
-That's real feedback from a recent test.
-One line flagging meaningless alt text on a product photo.
+During a recent test, one of our testers reached a product comparison page.
+The images had alt text like "image1" and "product-photo-final.jpg".

+She couldn't tell which product was which.
+She couldn't complete the task.

-Spotting that takes knowledge, focus, and years of lived experience.
+That's the kind of thing our testers find.
+And spotting it takes knowledge, focus, and years of lived experience.

 That's expertise.
 And expertise deserves payment.

 We'll talk more about this in our January webinar → [link]